hadiyamariyam00-code/SmartLab/README.md

 ## My Role

-I built the entire web application — frontend, backend, and database design — covering all four role-based dashboards, the MySQL schema for lab allocation/attendance/complaints, and the Django views/business logic.
+I built the entire web application along with a teammate, frontend, backend, and database design ,covering all four role-based dashboards, the MySQL schema for lab allocation/attendance/complaints, and the Django views/business logic.
 The Android companion app was built separately by a teammate and communicates with this backend over HTTP.